 3. Create (or outsource) a platform

-Establish a user-friendly and secure platform where participants can register, submit their data, and engage in the data collection process.
+Establish a user-friendly and secure platform that enables participants to register, submit their data, and engage in the data collection process.
 The platform should be intuitive and should allow for easy data management, with functionalities to sort, filter, and monitor incoming data.

 4. Provide instructions to gather data